mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 # Description

-Every Mahlas is a different feeling/algorithm/way to communicate which should explained in its Whitepaper upon creation.
+Every Mahlas is a different feeling/algorithm/way to communicate which should be explained in its Whitepaper upon creation.
 A Whitepaper is similar to a DNA.
 Some Mahlas's could be similar to each other but just based on different localities.
 Creators interact and effect a Mahlas with every task they do or decision they make.

 # White Paper